-Country Details For
+Country Details For Viet Nam

-Viet Nam became a Party to the WHO Framework Convention on Tobacco Control on December 17, 2004.
+Viet Nam became a Party to the WHO Framework Convention on Tobacco Control on March 17, 2005.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.

 Policy Fact Sheets